wolfgangj/okami/README.md

 > There’s a sense in which any enhancement is also a step backward.
 (Chris Cannam)

+> The easiest and cheapest strategy for dealing with complexity
+> is not to invent something to manage it,
+> but to avoid the complexity altogether with a more clever plan.
+(Frank Chimero)

 > The goal is to reverse the trend toward language standardization
 > advocated by the users of large computer complexes.
 (R. G. Loeliger)